How To Set Up Wix Reviews: Step-by-Step Guide (2026)

 Conclusion: How To Set Up Wix Reviews

 Setting up Wix Reviews is a straightforward process that significantly enhances your website by building trust and credibility through customer feedback.
-By following the steps outlined - from installing the wix reviews app to configuring specific display settings, placing the widget in high-impact locations, and enabling rich snippet schema - you create a wix review system that works both for your customers and for search engines.
+Follow the seven steps above - install the wix reviews app, configure display and moderation settings, place the widget in high-impact spots, enable rich snippet schema, and run an automated three-touch email sequence - and you create a wix review system that works for both your customers and search engines.

-The native Wix Reviews app handles the essentials without any monthly cost.
-When you need photo reviews, incentive management, or multi-platform syndication, third-party tools like Fera or Judge.me provide a clear upgrade path.
-Either way, actively managing reviews by responding promptly, collecting reviews on a consistent schedule, and acting on negative feedback trends is what separates sites that benefit from reviews from those that simply display them.
+The native Wix Reviews app handles the essentials at no cost.
+When you need photo reviews, incentive management, or multi-platform syndication, third-party tools like Fera or Judge.me give you a clear upgrade path.
+Either way, actively managing reviews - responding within 48 hours, collecting reviews on a consistent schedule, importing existing Google or Facebook reviews where helpful, and acting on negative feedback trends - is what separates sites that benefit from reviews from those that simply display them.

 Show More